Affine Grassmannians and the geometric Satake in mixed characteristic: Introduction

 \subsection{Dimension of affine Deligne-Lusztig varieties}

-One motivation to construct mixed characteristic affine Grassmannians is their relation to Rapoport-Zink spaces.
+One motivation to introduce mixed characteristic affine Grassmannians is their relation to Rapoport-Zink spaces.
 Let $G$ be a connected reductive group over $\bQ_p$, and assume (for simplicity) that there is an extension of $G$ to a reductive group scheme over $\bZ_p$, still denoted by $G$.
 Let $k=\bar\bF_p$ and let $L=W(k)[1/p]$ denote the completion of the maximal unramified extension of $\bQ_p$.
 Let $\sigma$ denote the Frobenius automorphism of $L$.
-Let $b$ be a $\sigma$-conjugacy class of $G(L)$ and $\mu$ be a geometric conjugacy class of one parameter subgroups of $G$ (a.k.a a dominant coweight of $G$ w.r.t. some chosen Borel).
-When the triple $(G,b,\mu)$ (which we call a Rapoport-Zink datum) comes from a PEL-datum, Rapoport-Zink (cf. \cite{RZ}) defined a formal scheme $\breve\mM(G,b,\mu)$, locally of finite type over $W=W(k)$, as certain moduli problem of $p$-divisible groups.
-Recently, Kim (cf. \cite{Ki}) generalized the definition of $\breve\mM(G,b,\mu)$ for those Rapoport-Zink data of Hodge type and proved the representability of $\breve\mM(G,b,\mu)$ in the case $p>2$.
-In any case, a serious restriction of $\mu$ is that it must be \emph{minuscule}.
-Then the Dieudonn\'{e} theory identifies the set of $k$-points of $\breve\mM(G,b,\mu)$ with
+Let $b$ be a $\sigma$-conjugacy class of $G(L)$ and $\mu$ a geometric conjugacy class of one parameter subgroups of $G$ (a.k.a. a dominant coweight of $G$ with respect to some chosen Borel).
+When the triple $(G,b,\mu)$ (sometimes called a Rapoport-Zink datum) comes from a PEL-datum, Rapoport-Zink (cf. \cite{RZ}) defined a formal scheme $\breve\mM(G,b,\mu)$, locally of finite type over $W=W(k)$, as certain moduli problem of $p$-divisible groups.
+Recently, Kim (cf. \cite{Ki}) and Howard-Pappas (cf. \cite{HP}) generalized the definition of $\breve\mM(G,b,\mu)$ to include those Rapoport-Zink data of Hodge type and proved the representability of $\breve\mM(G,b,\mu)$ in the case $p>2$.
+In any case, a serious restriction is that $\mu$ must be \emph{minuscule}.
+Under this assumption, by the Dieudonn\'{e} theory one identifies the set of $k$-points of $\breve\mM(G,b,\mu)$ with the set

-This identification endows $X_\mu(b)$ with some algebro-geometric structure, sometimes also called the (mixed characteristic) affine Deligne-Lusztig variety.
-Note that it is possible to define $X_\mu(b)$ as a set for any triple $(G,b,\mu)$ but only for minuscule $\mu$, $X_\mu(b)$ may relate to the moduli of $p$-divisible groups and therefore may acquire a scheme structure.
+This identification endows $X_\mu(b)$ with an algebro-geometric structure, and therefore $X_\mu(b)$ is sometimes called an affine Deligne-Lusztig variety (cf. \cite{R}).
+Note that the definition of $X_\mu(b)$ as a set makes sense for any triple $(G,b,\mu)$, but only for minuscule $\mu$, $X_\mu(b)$ may relate to the moduli of $p$-divisible groups.